 What are immutable data structures?

-Immutable data structure are data structures, like lists, arrays, sets etc., which cannot be changed, meaning that the values inside them can't be added, removed, moved or swapped.
-Instead of changing the data structure you make a new version of the data structure which is a separate value.
-This approach works when using functional programming style.
+We use data structures like lists, arrays, sets etc. to store and organise our data.
+Immutable data structures are ones that cannot be changed once they are created, meaning that the values inside them can't be added, removed or changed.
+Instead of changing the data structure we make a new version of the data structure which is a separate value.
+This approach combines well with the functional programming style.
 They can also be referred to as purely functional or persistent data structures.

 Performance and structural sharing